puremourning/vimspector/README.md

 Vimspector requires:

+* One of:
+  * Vim 8.2 compiled with Python 3.6 or later
-* At least Vim version 8.2, or Neovim 0.4.3 (experimental)
+  * Neovim 0.4.3 with Python 3.6 or later (experimental)
 * One of the following operating systems:
   * Linux
   * macOS Mojave or later